DestroyerBDT/filterlists/README.md

 For a webpage where uBO seems unnecessary, turn off cosmetic filtering for the site.
 Disabling cosmetic filters on specific sites is more flexible than allowing cosmetic filters everywhere by default.
 However, it requires you to 1) assess a site and 2) remember to disable them.
 This method is also less of a net benefit for your device's performance.

 #### Instructions
-In general, you'll want to disable cosmetic filtering for small blogs, benchmarking sites, government sites, and any other unobstrusive pages.
+In general, you'll want to disable cosmetic filtering for small blogs, benchmarking sites, government sites, and any other unobtrusive pages.
 If you already have a good idea of what those are, you can go to the **Settings** pane in the dashboard and click on the **My rules** tab.
 Then, under **Temporary rules**, you can enter something like this:

 ```
 no-cosmetic-filtering: basicappleguy.com true